Lola Montez: Early life

-At the age of ten, Eliza was moved again—this time to Sunderland, England, where her stepfather's older sister, Catherine Rae, set up a boarding school in Monkwearmouth with her husband.
+At age ten, Eliza was moved again—this time to Sunderland, England, where her stepfather's older sister, Catherine Rae, set up a boarding school in Monkwearmouth with her husband.
 Eliza continued her education there.
 Her determination and temper became her trademarks.
 Her stay in Sunderland lasted only a year, as she was then transferred to a school in Camden Place (now Camden Crescent), Bath, for a more sophisticated education.

 In 1837, 16-year-old Eliza eloped with Lieutenant Thomas James.
 The couple separated five years later, in Calcutta, India, and she became a professional dancer under a stage name.

 When she had her London debut as "Lola Montez, the Spanish dancer" in June 1843, she was recognised as "Mrs. James".
 The resulting notoriety hampered her career in England, so she departed for the continent, where she had success in Paris and Warsaw.
 At this time, she was almost certainly accepting favours from a few wealthy men, and was regarded by many as a courtesan.